tianhaoyao/teamO-frontend/README.md

 # TeamO (frontend)

-React Webapp that divides summoners into even teams.
+React Webapp that divides summoners into even teams, deployed on AWS Amplify & Heroku.
 Frontend using Material-UI.
 Backend using Node, Express, MongoDB/Mongoose.
 Calls Riot-API.
 Uses Redux to keep states for players.

 __This repository serves as the frontend for the project.
 You can find the backend repo here: https://github.com/tianhaoyao/teamO__

-Try it out here: https://teem0.herokuapp.com/
+Try it out here: https://www.teamoo.tk/

 ## How it works